ferasbg/glioAI/docs/Abstract.md

 ## Conclusion

-* Given that we can precisely automate the process of detecting whether a brain tumor is present in a patient or not, while simultaneously accompanying it with an easy-to-use user interface (for the doctor + patient), hospitals and patients will be able to simplify their workflow for detecting anomalies much earlier and are able to capture it with precision without having to sacrifice accuracy.
+Given that we can precisely automate the process of detecting whether a brain tumor is present in a patient or not, while simultaneously accompanying it with an easy-to-use user interface (for the doctor + patient), hospitals and patients will be able to simplify their workflow for detecting anomalies much earlier and are able to capture it with precision without having to sacrifice accuracy.

-* To further add, healthcare providers will be able to adjacently use applications that are built on top of the rapidly evolving tech infrastructure for care delivery with less friction of accessibility and utilization (via web).

-* There are many improvements to make within the models themselves to account for more diverse and unpredictable anomalies, which can be effectively improved in a cost-effective manner via generating more patient data to train the model using GANs.

-* In this coming decade (2020-2029), the necessity for automation within care delivery will hopefully be deployed at scale, putting the core central focus of the patient back into the hands of the care providers, while lining up monetary incentives for all parties involved via an inverse system between efficiency and cost with automation.
+To further add, healthcare providers will be able to adjacently use applications that are built on top of the rapidly evolving tech infrastructure for care delivery with less friction of accessibility and utilization (via web).There are many improvements to make within the models themselves to account for more diverse and unpredictable anomalies, which can be effectively improved in a cost-effective manner via generating more patient data to train the model using GANs.
+In this coming decade (2020-2029), the necessity for automation within care delivery will hopefully be deployed at scale, putting the core central focus of the patient back into the hands of the care providers, while lining up monetary incentives for all parties involved via an inverse system between efficiency and cost with automation.

 ## Improvements